telerik/maui-docs/controls/collectionview/selection.md

 The CollectionView provides the `SelectedItems` collection of type `IList`.
 The collection contains the items that are currently selected in the control.

-### Example with Multiple Selection and SelectedItems Collection
+The following example demonstrates how to configure the CollectionView control for Multiple Selection by using the `SelectedItems` collection.

 **1.** Define the `RadCollectionView` in XAML: